 As we know (Theorem 18), the conditional complexity C(y|x) does not exceed the unconditional one C(y) (up to a constant).
-The difference C(y) - C(y|x) tells us how much the knowledge of y makes x easier to describe.
+The difference C(y) - C(y|x) tells us how the knowledge of y makes x easier to describe.
 So this difference can be called the amount of information in x about y.
-Notation: I(x:y).
+We use the notation I(x:y).